sblantipodi/platformio_version_increment/README.md

 #endif
 ```

-Consequently, you can now have auto-incrementing VERSION and BUILD_TIMESTAMP variables you can use in your program as you wish.
+You now have auto-incrementing VERSION and BUILD_TIMESTAMP variables you can use in your program as you wish!

 ## License
 This program is licensed under MIT License